CP1404/Practicals/prac_08/README.md

 -   a for loop is used to read the rest of the file

 -   reflection is stored in the file as a string, but this client code converts it to a Boolean ready for the class.
-It\'s not the class\'s job to do this conversion but the client\'s.
+It's not the class's job to do this conversion but the client's.

 (There are also a few other versions included that use Python's **csv** module and a **namedtuple**.
 Read through them later as extension work